 Veterans, members of the military, cadets and police officers march in the parade.
 Grandchildren and great grandchildren of veterans are also welcome to participate.

-Coquitlam Remembrance Day in 2023
+Coquitlam Remembrance Day

-There are other things to do in Coquitlam for Remembrance Day as well most years.
-Last year, there was Poppy Painting Along Veteran’s Way, where you could stop by Blue Mountain Park on select days from November 5th to 9th to paint a poppy as part of a community display.
-Folks could also write a message of remembrance and attach it to a tree with a yellow ribbon along Veteran’s Way.
+There is Poppy Painting along Veteran’s Way where you can stop by Blue Mountain Park from November 1st to 10th to paint a poppy as part of a community display.
+People can also write a message of remembrance and attach it to a tree with a yellow ribbon along Veteran’s Way.

 Other Information